googlearchive/solutions-mobile-backend-starter-android-client/README.md

 The instruction below lists just some key steps.
 For detailed setup instructions and documentation visit [Google App Engine developer site] (https://developers.google.com/cloud/samples/mbs).

 1. Make sure you have Android SDK with Google APIs level 15 or above installed.
-This project is currently configured using APIs level 19, but will work perfectly with anything level 15 or above.

 2. Import the project into Android Studio by the menu "File -> Open".